Yuzo Koshiro: Later career (1994–present)

-Also in 1994, Koshiro co-composed a well known soundtrack for the Mega-CD version of Eye of the Beholder, a dungeon crawl role-playing video game ported over from the original by Japanese developer Opera House and published by Sega.
-That same year, his soundtrack for Beyond Oasis utilized a late romantic style of music, which he later also utilized for Legend of Oasis (1996), Merregnon (2000), and Warriors of the Lost Empire (2007).
+Also in 1994, Koshiro co-composed the soundtrack with Kawashima for the Mega-CD version of Eye of the Beholder, a dungeon crawl role-playing video game ported over from the original by Japanese developer Opera House and published by Sega.
+That same year, his soundtrack for Beyond Oasis utilized a late romantic style of music, which he later also utilized for Legend of Oasis (1996), Merregnon (2004), and Warriors of the Lost Empire (2007).
+He also contributed one track to Terranigma (1995).

-He also composed the soundtrack for Sega's Shenmue (1999) alongside Takenobu Mitsuyoshi and a few others, with Koshiro contributing fifteen original compositions to the soundtrack.
+He also composed the soundtrack for Sega's Shenmue (1999) alongside Takenobu Mitsuyoshi and various others, with Koshiro contributing fifteen original compositions to the soundtrack.
 Three other staff members of Ancient also worked on Shenmue.
 He later composed the soundtracks for the Wangan Midnight series (2001 onwards) and Namco × Capcom (2005).
 These were the first projects where he wrote the lyrics along with the music.
 For the Wangan Midnight series in particular, his compositions were mostly trance music, a style he was previously unfamiliar with.

 He composed the main theme of the French TV channel Nolife, which launched in 2007.
 The theme was released as part of the album Tamiuta in 2008.
 Some of Koshiro's latest work includes music for the Etrian Odyssey series, the Wangan Midnight series, and the 7th Dragon series.
 In 2018, Koshiro contributed one song to Nobuhiko Okamoto's album Braverthday.
 He was brought back to compose for Streets of Rage 4 in 2020, along with Kawashima and several others.
-In the same year, he composed the theme song "Koroneraiser Inu-More!" for Hololive's virtual YouTuber Korone Inugami.
+The same year, he composed the theme song "Koroneraiser Inu-More!" for Hololive's virtual YouTuber Korone Inugami.
+Koshiro also created the opening and ending jingles for the YouTube channel Masahiro Sakurai on Creating Games.